-5. To the extent practicable, each Party should provide notice of the requirements of final regulations a reasonable time prior to their effective date.
+5. To the extent practicable, each Party should allow reasonable time between publication of final regulations and their effective date.

-6. Each Party shall ensure that the rules of general application adopted or maintained by self-regulatory organisations of the Party are promptly published or otherwise made available in such a manner as to enable interested persons to become acquainted with them.
+6. Each Party shall ensure that the rules of general application adopted or maintained by self-regulatory organizations of the Party are promptly published or otherwise made available in such a manner as to enable interested persons to become acquainted with them.